olivmath/olivmath/README-en.md

 I left Bahia (2017-2021) and went to São Paulo with nothing but courage.
 I learned a lot, made great friends and worked hard.

-I graduated in Mathematics (2021), participated in events at the largest mathematics institute in the world (IMPA), I studied Blockchain at Berkeley.
+I graduated in Mathematics (2021), participated in events at the largest mathematics institute in the world (IMPA).
-Today I research Blockchain on iCoLab.
+I got Blockchain Professional Certification from the University of California (Berkeley) Today I research Blockchain on iCoLab.
 (2022)
 ```